Description

 i) In Daniel 7, in his vision of the fourth beast, Daniel prophesies the rise of the end-time empire.
 It first arises as a coalition of ten rulers, depicted as ten horns.
 After that, the Antichrist who is depicted as an eleventh horn, arises as its ruler and deposes three of the original ten rulers.
 I understand this end-time empire to be a coalition of Sunni Arab states, led by Saudi Arabia which is depicted in Isaiah 21 and in Revelation 17-18 as Mystery Babylon.
 If the Antichrist rises to power over this coalition and deposes three of its rulers, it is likely this action would lead to outrage and civil war within the Muslim world.
 However, if the Islamic authorities in Saudi Arabia confirm the Antichrist as the new Caliph of Islam, just as the Oracle of Delphi confirmed Gyges as the new king of Lydia, the Antichrist may be confirmed and accepted as Caliph by the Muslim world.

 ii) Daniel 11:38-39 says of the Antichrist, "What he will honour is a god of fortresses – a god his fathers did not acknowledge he will honour with gold, silver, valuable stones, and treasured commodities.
 He will attack mighty fortresses, aided by a foreign deity.
 To those who recognise him he will grant considerable honour.
 He will place them in authority over many people, and he will parcel out land for a price".
-I understand this to mean that Antichrist will honour Allah, the Islamic authorities will recognise him as Caliph, he will embark on a new Islamic Jihad, and he will greatly honour those to confirm and recognise him, just as Gyges greatly honoured the Oracle of Delphi.
+I understand this to mean that Antichrist will honour Allah, the Islamic authorities will recognise him as Caliph, he will embark on a new Islamic Jihad, and he will greatly honour those who confirm and recognise him, just as Gyges greatly honoured the Oracle of Delphi.

 Later on, I believe Antichrist will betray Saudi Arabia.
-Isaiah 21 describes the Antichrist as a traitor and portrays an Iranian invasion of Arabia.
+Isaiah 21 describes the Antichrist as a traitor, and portrays an Iranian invasion of Arabia.
 Isaiah figuratively refers to Arabia as Babylon, but all the specific places that he mentions in the prophecy were located in Arabia.
 Revelation 17 describes Arabia as the Great Prostitute.
 Although she will initially confirm Antichrist, Revelation 17:16 says, "The ten horns that you saw, and the beast – these will hate the prostitute and make her desolate and naked.
 They will consume her flesh and burn her up with fire".

 3) Gyges in Greek Mythology